isomerpages/moe-evergreenpri/_co-curricular-programme/Co Curricular Activities (CCA).md

 d.
 In **_Responding_**, students will learn to think critically and show confidence in their ability to make judgements of art works using vocabulary that is appropriate and representative of the art form.

+### **Physical Sports**

+The Physical Sports CCA caters to students with interest at both recreational and competitive levels.
+They can focus on learning new skills and knowledge, and developing character and 21CC skills.
+The Physical Sports develop robustness, fair play and team spirit in pupils.